Mystic practises, and their outcome of common truths,

 3.2 Differing goals for monotheist mystics

 It is also worth noting that monotheist mystics approach their practises from a different perspective to pantheist mystics.
-Monotheist adherents have normally had faith, and belief, in God prior to starting their practises.
+Monotheist mystics have normally had faith, and belief, in God prior to starting their practises.
 The primary aim of these mystics is to deepen their relationships with God.
 They seek ‘union’ with the God they already believe exists.

 The knowledge gained, by monotheist mystics, of God’s ‘personal’ depths and his empowering relationship towards reality itself eventuated as a by-product of that union.
 Many of them did come to consider that God was the “Ground of Being” just as pantheist mystics do.
 But, of course, they also accepted that God was transcendent and capable of having personal relationships with each and every one of us (which pantheist mystics do not).